You are here

 Can I submit a document under seal electronically?

 Yes with some restrictions.
 For civil cases, see Local Rules CV-5(a)(7) and for criminal cases see Local Rule CR-49

 Can I continue to file my documents in paper format?

 Yes, with court permission.
 Although electronic filing is required, Local Rule 5(e) provides that a party may, for cause, move to be excused from the requirement of electronic filing.

-Can I file documents electronically in any case in the Eastern District of Texas if I have a court issued log-in and password?
+Can I file documents electronically in any case in the Eastern District of Texas if I have e-filing privileges?

 Can I file an application for pro hac vice electronically?